LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 2. OAUTH - at least two 3rd party service providers - 10pts
 3. SendGrid email integration on registration and order confirmation - 10pts
 4. Basket Page shows all current products in basket && each product landing page has an "Add to Basket" button - 10pts
-5. Checkout Page/Process exists (capture order information and then include order confirmation page) - 10pts
+5. Checkout Process exists (capture order information and then include order confirmation page) - 10pts
 6. HTML/CSS both polished from Sprint 1 and exists in new sprint 2 pages - 10pts
 7. Deployed and functional w/ readme.
 Meets all the requirements listed above in required pages - 10pts
 9. Each Partner participated in a fair share of the work - 30 pts